ordina-jworks/ordina-jworks.github.io/_posts/2019-11-18-experience-agile-2019-part-2.md

 So leadership is very important and needs to inspire the various teams.
 Spotify is a big name and is used as an example for many companies.
 But Leonoor said:
-> I hate to break it to you, but you are NOT Spotify
+> I hate to break it to you, but you are NOT Spotify!

 While Spotify can be used for ideas, you probably have different dependencies, stakeholders, situational problems and so on.
 It's thus very important to come up with a plan to scale.